ECB, Fed policy uncertainty locks Bund yields in tight range

 UBS strategists, however, say Bund yields might hit 2.0 percent next year as European growth picks up.

-For others, what’s key for yields is inflation, rather than growth.
-Even in faster growing economies like the United States inflation is far off target.
+For others, what’s key for yields is the inflation, rather than the growth outlook.
+Even in faster growing economies like the United States inflation is far off the central bank’s target.
 In Europe, markets expect it to remain below the ECB’s goal for a decade at least.

 “Bond markets have little need to worry whether we see recession or not,” Citi strategists said in a note.
 “A far greater risk of higher inflation is needed to unsettle rates markets,” they said, adding this was not on the horizon.
-(Editing by Catherine Evans)
+(Reporting by Marius Zaharia; Editing by Ruth Pitchford)